Migrating to Yarn 2

 Next, install the dependencies from the

 yarn.lock file will be modified.
-Check this in these changes into git.
+Check these changes into git.

 pnp.js file is also generated - this is the “Plug N Play” file.
 Yarn uses it to access the packages.
-There are also additional files that are generated in the
+There are also additional directories that are generated in the

 .yarn directory, including a new directory